gquintard/varnish-rs/examples/vmod_example/README.md

 # vmod_example

 Here you will find a starting point for your own vmods, and to learn coding vmods in `rust`.
-Ideally, you should be familiar at least with either vmod development, or with `rust` development, but if your starting fresh, this should get you going to.
+Ideally, you should be familiar at least with either vmod development, or with `rust` development, but if your starting fresh, this should get you going too.

 # Compiling